NMar33/GPT_ChatHist/README.md

-# GPT_ChatHist :smiley:
+# GPT_ChatHist

-Hello, thank you for being here!
+Hello :smiley:, thank you for being here!
 GPT_ChatHist is a small app that allows you to interact with OpenAI's GPT-3.5-turbo through a local web interface.
 The app saves dialogue history, enabling you to resume conversations effortlessly.

 ## Why it can be useful